Livability Code Enforcement

 4. Providing for administration, enforcement, and penalties.

 Eligible properties are rental units located in Frederick County.
 Inspections are made on a complaint basis.
-To file a complaint, please email the contact above or call 301-600-1023.
-(Complaints for properties located in Frederick City should be referred to the city inspectors at 301-600-3825.)
+To file a complaint, please email the contact above or call 301-600-3531.
+(Complaints for properties located in Frederick City should be referred to the city inspectors at 301-600-3825.
+Please visit the City of Frederick Code Enforcement for more information.)

 We periodically receive questions concerning mold and requests for inspection and/or testing for mold.
-Mold inspections are NOT performed by Frederick County Housing Department personnel.
+Mold inspections are NOT performed by Frederick County Division of Housing personnel.
 Please see Information on Mold, or visit the EPA Website.

 Maryland lead paint requirements apply.
 Please see Lead Paint Fact Sheet.